cypress-io/cypress-documentation/content/guides/continuous-integration/introduction.md

 #### Docker images & CI examples

-See our [examples](/examples/examples/docker) for additional information on our maintained images and configurations on several CI providers.
+See our [examples](/examples/examples/docker) for additional information on our maintained images and configurations for several CI providers.

 ## Advanced setup

 ### Machine requirements

-Hardware requirements to run Cypress depend how much memory the browser, the application under test, and the server (if running it locally) need to run the tests without crashing.
+Hardware requirements to run Cypress depend on how much memory the browser, the application under test and the server (if running locally) need to run the tests without crashing.

 **Some signs that your machine may not have enough CPU or memory to run Cypress:**